- Nearly 1 billion people have insufficient Vitamin D levels – causing comprised health

 RNI vs Optimal Health Intake

-The daily RNI in the UK is set to 400IU, but many scientists are claiming at these levels it will lead to Vitamin D deficiencies.
+The daily RNI in the UK is set to 400IU, but many scientists are claiming at these levels it will lead to Vitamin D deficiencies, especially without sufficient exposure to the sun.

-A growing body of research shows that 2,000 IU per day is the minimum needed to maintain vitamin D sufficiency, but for optimum Vitamin D status within the body you should be looking to consume/produce closer to 5,000 IU daily.
+A growing body of research shows that 2,000 IU per day is the minimum needed to maintain vitamin D sufficiency, but for optimum Vitamin D status within the body you should be looking to consume/produce closer to 5,000 IU daily, on top of adequate sun exposure.

 Why Is Vitamin D So Important?